 Solutions to Address Inaccurate Data in Google Search Console

-1. Utilize other analytics tools: Website owners may use other analytics tools like Google Analytics or third-party tools like SEMrush or Ahrefs to cross-check the data in Google Search Console.
+- Utilize other analytics tools: Website owners may use other analytics tools like Google Analytics or third-party tools like SEMrush or Ahrefs to cross-check the data in Google Search Console.
 Website owners can compare data and find differences by utilizing several tools.
+Tools like SEOGets can also help you with some of the data hassle associated with Google Search Console.

 Why Context Matters When Analyzing Data in Google Search Console